-Under the baton of the famous American conductor Kent Nagano, the Gothenburg Symphony Orchestra, the Women's Voices of the Gothenburg Symphony Chorus, the Brunnsbo Children's Choir and the Swedish contralto Anna Larsson perform Gustav Mahler's Symphony No.3 in D minor.
-Recorded at Gothenburg Concert Hall, on May 19, 2018.
+Under the baton of the famous Finnish conductor Esa-Pekka Salonen, the Philharmonia Orchestra, the Philharmonia Voices (Ladies), the Tiffin Boys' Choir and the American mezzo-soprano Michelle DeYoung perform Gustav Mahler's Symphony No.3 in D minor.
+Recorded at Southbank Centre's Royal Festival Hall, London, on October 1, 2017.

 The Third is Gustav Mahler's longest Symphony, in six movements and lasting nearly two hours.
 Mahler's concept of the symphony as a world unto itself finds its complete exposition here in the highly diverse styles and elements, creating problems of continuity and coherence that he did not completely solve.
 The primary theme of the Third is Nature and Man's place therein, and its principal literary inspirations are Das Knaben Wunderhorn (as in the previous symphony) and Nietzsche.
 As in the Second Symphony, Mahler added words and voices to expand his means of expression and used material from one of his earlier Wunderhorn Songs.
 The original program ran like this: "The Joyful Knowledge: A Summer Morning's Dream".
 I. Pan Awakes: Summer Marches In; II.
 What the Meadow Flowers Tell Me; III.
 What the Creatures of the Forest Tell Me; IV.
 What Night Tells Me (Mankind); V. What the Morning Bells Tell Me (the Angels); VI.
 What Love Tells Me; and VII.
 The Heavenly Life (What the Child Tells Me).
 Ultimately, Mahler dropped the seventh movement and used it as the core around which he built the Fourth Symphony.
 The sum of this program represents Mahler's cosmological hierarchy at this point in his life and the Third Symphony as a whole is his most specific example of "world building" in artistic terms.